mwelz9qm/FLC-Quantum-Workshop-25/README.md

 # FLC-Quantum-Workshop-25
-Just a big Jupyter notebook with what we were up to in July 2025 This README summarizes what you learned during our **Intro to Quantum Computing** workshop using **Qiskit**, and provides pointers for further exploration.
+Just a big Jupyter notebook with what we were up to in July 2025 at FLC.
+I still need to chop this up into smaller pieces!
+This README summarizes what you learned during our **Intro to Quantum Computing** workshop using **Qiskit**, and provides pointers for further exploration.

 ---